 Wi-Fi Alliance (the organization that manages and develops Wi-Fi) says that Wi-Fi routers 6 which will be able to support the 6GHz spectrum will be rated with the standard Wi-Fi 6E.

 What will bring the new 6GHz band on 6E Wi-Fi routers

 On the 6GHz spectrum there will be sufficient bandwidth for 7 160MHz channels si 14 40MHz channels, as the saying goes Wi-Fi Alliance.
 Besides the ability to support a greater number of users simultaneously in very crowded spaces, this wider spectrum will increase performance for applications that use high bandwidth, such as high quality live video transmissions si virtual reality applications / augmented reality.

 Routers marked with Wi-Fi 6E are expected to appear on markets around the world once the regulatory agreement is approved globally and no license for the 6GHZ spectrum will be required.
 This 6GHz spectrum is currently only used in research and scientific environments.

 How much is a 6E Wi-Fi router required?

-Certainly wireless technology will advance you even more than it is today.
-In the market we have routers, several models of laptops and smartphone / iPhone that supports Wi-Fi 6, but this technology will not necessarily bring you a higher browsing speed on the Internet, but a stable connection with the dedicated band per user in crowded spaces.
+Certainly wireless technology will advance even more than it is today.
+We have routers on the market, several models of laptops and smartphones / iPhones that support Wi-Fi 6, but this technology will not necessarily bring a higher internet browsing speed, but a stable connection with dedicated bandwidth per user in crowded spaces.
 For a "home user" this technology is not financially worth it at the moment.
-Wi-Fi 5 (802.11ac / 5GHz and 2.4GHz) is sufficient.
+Wi-Fi 5 (802.11ac / 5GHz and 2.4GHz) is enough.